St. Anthony High School, Lahore: Curriculum

 It offers courses leading to the Cambridge O/A levels and Matriculation.
 During the academic year, the school has four sets of assessments and two long examinations (Mid-years and Finals).

 During Lt.
 Col. L.C.
 Rath's principalship, the school won the Educational Trophy from the Board of Secondary Education, Lahore for excellent Matriculation result.

 Extra-curricular activities

 Co-curricular and extracurricular activities include debates, excursions, funday, bonfires, picnics, funfair, science model fair and annual sports.
 In 2006 a cricket under-13 team and an under-16 team formed part of a 47-member delegation including teachers from St Anthony's, travelled to Chandigar, India to play matches with the St John's Cricket Academy team.
 Cecil Chaudhry was Principal of St Anthony's High School at the time.
 Students took part in debates and quiz programmes in countries, and in cities of Pakistan.

 In 2014, the school restarted publishing The Anthonian annual magazine.
-The last magazine was had been last published in the year 1992.
-The tradition was followed on; as on 4 February 2015, the inauguration for The Anthonian was held in the school hall.
+The last magazine was published in 1992.
+The tradition was followed on; as of 4 February 2015, the inauguration for The Anthonian was held in the school hall.